charliedunsford/CappuccinoScoreFour/README.md

 # Cappuccino Score Four

-Welcome to Team Cappuccino's Score Four game! ☕✨
+Welcome to Team Cappuccino's Score Four gameController! ☕✨

-This is a java based project of the classic Score Four strategy game, programmed by Team Cappuccino.
+This is a java based project of the classic Score Four strategy gameController, programmed by Team Cappuccino.

 # Team